 Your relationship should be a safe space for sharing and expressing yourself without fear of judgment or rejection.
-So when your husband or significant other sees you crying, the last thing you want (or expect) is for him to feel mad with you.
+So when your significant other sees you crying, the last thing you want (or expect) is for him to feel mad with you.

 If a guy yells at you when you cry around him, it’s time to find out why he does so and deal with it.